micaelmz/MunizAI-library/README.md

 This means that I am building this project while learning about it.
 <br>
 Making it in C instead of Python helps me to understand how things work behind the scenes.
-I hope you can learn something here with me 😉.
+I hope you can learn something here with me. 😉

 ## Modules
 ### Perceptron.c